Halter training for a domesticated colt

 Step one: Stop, face me and allow me to approach.
 We have conquered that thanks to his round-penning experience.
 He even comes to me in the middle of the pen most of the time.

 Step two: Approach and Rub.
-Approach him indirectly and start rubbing his chest, slowly up his neck on both sides, the sides of his face, and ultimately his ears and pole.
+Approach him indirectly and start rubbing his chest, slowly up his neck on both sides, the sides of his face, and ultimately his ears and poll.

 All accomplished by day 2 thanks to his imprinting and early pasture handling.
 (It will take you longer if your horse is more skittish, and this is not possible nor recommended with a horse who has never been handled at all.
 A wild colt is dangerous and must be thoroughly de-sensitized to touch starting at a safe distance with a handy-stick first.)